leannbeard/leannbeard.github.io/README.md

   if(!email) return false;
   return email.toLowerCase().endsWith('@' + ALLOWED_EMAIL_DOMAIN);
 }
+// Team Leaders are still students for every attendance/grading/roster purpose — "Team Leader"
+// is a leadership designation on top of being a student, not a replacement for it.
+Everywhere
+// the app already asks "is this person a student," this now also includes Team Leaders. function isStudentLike(c){ return !!c && (c.role==='student' || c.role==='team_leader'); }
 function activeEmail(){ return authUser ? authUser.email : null; }
 function isVerified(){ return !!authUser; }
 function currentUser(){